ClaudiusMinimus/Ninety-Nine-Mods-on-the-Wall-1.16.4/server/README.txt

-Thank you for downloading Survival in Chaos server!
+Thank you for downloading 99 Mods on the Wall server!

 1. To install forge, read "How To Install Servers" by  Kreezxil at: https://kreezcraft.com/info__trashed/servers/how-to-install-servers/